Pacific Southwest, Region 9: Superfund

 Investigation and Cleanup Activities

 Norton AFB achieved construction completion in 2006.
 All remedial actions have been completed for the OU1 and OU2 Record of Decision (ROD).
 The only ongoing operation and maintenance (O&M) activities are for the groundwater monitoring program and the Site 2 landfill.
 On base groundwater monitoring continues while monitoring of off base municipal drinking water wells was no longer required as of 2009.
+In late 2009 and early 2010, the Site 2 landfill cap was modified from a vegetative cap to an asphalt cap for use as a vehicle parking and storage area, to allow for reuse of the area while maintaining protectiveness of the remedy.
 O&M activities at the Site 2 landfill include landfill gas monitoring, inspections, and cap maintenance.
 Institutional controls are implemented via deed restrictions for groundwater, the Site 2 landfill, Sites 5 and 19, and Area of Concern 4 to protect human health and the environment.

 Cleanup Results to Date

-Cleanup Progress: The third 5-Year Review completed in September 2010 revealed no protectiveness issues.
-As of 2009, primary contaminants trichloroethene and cis-1,2-dichloroethene no longer exceeded their maximum contaminant levels (MCLs) in groundwater.
-However, due to the long term decline in regional groundwater levels, some monitoring wells within the central base area went dry while monitoring results indicated levels above MCLs.
+Cleanup Progress: Since 2009, primary contaminants trichloroethene (TCE) and cis-1,2-dichloroethene no longer exceeded their maximum contaminant levels (MCLs) in the shallower zones of groundwater.
+However, due to the long term decline in regional groundwater levels, some monitoring wells within the central base area went dry while monitoring results indicated levels were still above MCLs.
 EPA identified a concern about possible residual vadose zone contamination and the potential for groundwater contamination if groundwater levels return to historical levels.
-As a result, EPA, the Air Force and the State are working collaboratively to confirm that the performance of the remedy addressed the potential risk associated with this pathway.
-In this regard, groundwater monitoring in the central base area continues using deeper monitoring wells and trichloroethene is intermittently detected above the MCL in one or two wells.
-In late 2009 and early 2010, the Site 2 landfill cap was modified from a vegetative cap to an asphalt cap for use as a vehicle parking and storage area.
+Groundwater monitoring in the central base area continues using deeper monitoring wells and TCE is intermittently detected above the MCL in one or two wells.
 The fourth 5-Year Review was completed in September 2015, and no new issues were identified for the groundwater; however, new data collected at the Small Arms Range revealed a wider distribution of metals contamination above the California Human Health Screening Levels for residential use than originally believed.
-The remedy is protective in the short term because no exposures are currently occurring in this area due to access control restrictions; however, this issue presents a long-term protectiveness concern if the official land use control boundaries are not modified to formally document the increase the extent of area under restricted use.
+The remedy is protective in the short term because no exposures are currently occurring in this area due to access control restrictions; however, this issue resents a long-term protectiveness concern if the official land use control boundaries are not modified to formally document the increase the extent of area under restricted use.
+The AF plans a removal action in 2017 to address areas of elevated lead outside the current restricted land use boundaries.

 Restoration/Reuse Progress: Norton obtained Sitewide Ready for Anticipated Use status in November 2007, and most of the former base is under active reuse.
 The Inland Valley Development Agency (IVDA) and San Bernardino International Airport Authority (SBIAA) are joint powers authorities that act as the local reuse agency for redevelopment.
 Other than the airport facilities, most of the remaining property are occupied by large warehouse distribution centers from corporations such as Stater Brothers, Mattel, PEP Boys, Amazon, etc. Information on reuse can be found at http://www.sbdairport.com.
 On the sbdairport home page, there is a link to Alliance California that provides more details on reuse.